sophistry/CakePHP-Mustache-Plugin/README.md

 # CakePan - CakePHP Mustache Support (CakePHP v2.x)

 CakePan is a CakePHP view helper that renders Mustache templates.
-It will also load and process sub-templates!
+It will also load and process partials!

 ### Why use Mustache templates in CakePHP?
 <strong>Portability and scalability!</strong> If you have an app that uses lots of front-end coding, you only have to write your templates once.
 Mustache templates can be rendered in PHP, Javascript, Ruby, Scala, even C++!
 If you want to move to or from some other framework (Rails, Grails, Lithium etc.), you can be sure that your views and design won't have to be re-built.